How Much Does a Tax Attorney Cost?

 What Is the Tax Attorney Cost for Partial Payment Installment Agreements?

 Partial payment installment agreements cost $3,500 to $5,000 on average.
-They typically cost more than regular installment agreements because the application process is more detailed.
-With a partial payment installment agreement, you make monthly payments for a set period of time, and then, the IRS eliminates the rest of your debt.
+They typically cost more than regular installment agreements because the IRS requires a detailed financial analysis and ongoing verification to confirm that you qualify.
+With a partial payment installment agreement, you make monthly payments for a set period of time, and then the IRS eliminates the rest of your debt.

 Offer in Compromise